MSCGamesTom/GEGPUPathtracerWorkshop/README.md

 - Read from a shader file
 - Interactively control the camera and scene parameters

+This repository is for the lab session on GPU Pathtracing for the Games Engineering course at Warwick.
+In the lab session, students on the course are expected to:

+- Add a HDR UAV to render to and tonemap the output
+- Replace the path tracing integrator with an ambient occlusion integrator

 The scenes are in the [GEMScene](https://github.com/MSCGamesTom/GEM) format used by the Games Engineering course at Warwick.

 ## Table of Contents